 \section{Conclusion}

-Stackelberg evolutionary games have emerged as a powerful model for studying many types of biological interactions, including cancer therapy, fishery management, and pest control~\cite{Kleshnina23:Game}.
-In these games, a rational human leader first selects their strategy, then evolutionary followers select their strategies conditional on the leader's strategy (possibly subject to ecological population equilibrium constraints).
+Stackelberg evolutionary games model biological interactions such as cancer therapy, fishery management, and pest control~\cite{Kleshnina23:Game}.
+In these games, a rational human leader first selects a strategy, and evolutionary followers then respond conditional on the leader's strategy, possibly subject to ecological population equilibrium constraints.
 Prior work has assumed that the follower players act to maximize fitness functions $G_i$.
 In the resulting Stackelberg equilibrium, the leader and followers are simultaneously maximizing their respective objective functions.
 However, this solution does not guarantee that the follower strategy is resistant to invasion by rare mutants.
-To ensure evolutionary stability we must impose the condition that the fitness functions are nonpositive (subject to numerical tolerance) for all possible mutations so that their populations do not continue to grow.
-We introduced the new solution concept \emph{evolutionarily stable Stackelberg equilibrium} (SESS) in which the leader is a rational utility maximizer, while the followers employ an evolutionarily stable strategy (ESS) that is resistant to invasion.
-In an SESS, the leader commits to a strategy that maximizes their objective assuming the followers will play an ESS in the subgame induced by the leader's strategy.
+In the continuous-trait setting, evolutionary stability requires that every rare mutant with an alternative trait value have nonpositive growth rate, up to numerical tolerance.
+We introduced the new solution concept evolutionarily stable Stackelberg equilibrium (SESS), in which the leader is a rational utility maximizer while the follower response is required to satisfy evolutionary stability and be resistant to invasion.
+In an SESS, the leader commits to a strategy that maximizes their objective assuming the follower response will satisfy evolutionary stability in the problem induced by the leader's strategy.
 This imposes a stricter stability requirement on the follower strategy than standard Stackelberg equilibrium, which only requires best-response behavior without ensuring evolutionary stability.